mdn/content/files/en-us/web/api/cspviolationreportbody/sample/index.md

 ## Value

-A string containing a sample of the resource that caused the violation, usually the first 40 characters, or the empty string.
+A string containing a sample of the resource that violated the CSP, usually the first 40 characters, or the empty string.

 ## Examples